LICE infestation have them? treatment success? prevent the COMB

 Success.
 Or not… .

-If after 14 days you cannot find any lice or nits, than all eggs have hatched, no new ones are laid and all lice are dead.
-Quite often you will still see dead or empty nits.
+If after 14 days you can find any lice or nits, than it is certain that all eggs have hatched, no new ones are laid and all lice are dead.
+Quite often you still see dead or empty nits.
 This is OK, they can do no harm.

 Itch, without finding something, could indicate lice, but could also be mental.